Measuring your Mast to Order a Custom Foil Drive™ PodUpdated 4 months ago

-We are constantly growing our range of compatible masts and now have over 70 different motor pods available.
-If your pod is not listed, follow the instructions below on how to accurately measure your mast to create a custom pod.
+If your mast adaptor is not listed on the website or in the mast compatibility chart, follow the instructions below on how to accurately measure your mast to create a custom adaptor.

-WHAT TO DO IF YOUR POD IS NOT LISTED
+WHAT TO DO IF YOUR MAST ADAPTOR IS NOT LISTED

-2. Secondly, email [email protected] to ensure we aren't already working on a pod to suit your mast.
+Secondly, email [email protected] to ensure we aren't already working on an adaptor to suit your mast.

-Note: If the mast is old and no longer in production, we are still able to help although this may occur an additional fee (custom pod).
+Note: If the mast is old and no longer in production, we are still able to help!

 From here we'll need your help to assist us in creating an accurate profile.